project-ananke/research/research-notes/Area 4/Area 4.md

 - This concludes my notes on the text.

+## The Concept of Emergence P.E.
+MEEHL, WILFRED SELLARS:

+ - Interestingly enough, this paper builds off the SC Pepper paper, it more so dives deeper into it.

+ - So far he just seems to be restating what Pepper has said, with an emphasis on epiphenomenalism.

+ - Imagine two arrows both pointing to the right, think that node 0 implies 1 which implies 2.
+Then imagine node 2 having an arrow which points to H, this basic image is a visualization of epiphenomenalism.

+ - The text basically speaks more on the uniqueness of H, and how it is has characteristics not present in non-H situations.

+ - I will note the existence of one prominant figure within emergence, he is often refered to as "Alexander."

+ - node 0 to 1 to 2 are shifts, node 1 to H is a supervenience.

+ - The paper speaks on the reducibility of some things, it questions whether it is accurate to constantly count out reducibility, biology to organic chemistry is an example given.

+ - The paper makes the claim that the theory of emergence has more application in science than in philosophy.

+ - The rest of the paper speaks on the functional relationship of emergent properties with their  variables, varying at different levels, and so on.
+We can later reference it if we so desire.

 ## referances:

 - Sabine Hossenfelder - What is emergence?
 What does "emergent" mean?